tommyblue/smugmug-backup/README.md

 # smugmug-backup
-Makes a full backup of a SmugMug account
+Makes a full backup of a SmugMug account.

+OAuth1 signature has been heavily inspired by https://github.com/gomodule/oauth1

+## Setup and run

 ```
 export API_KEY=""